adityakumar2005jsr-sketch/Tata-Steel-Sublance-Oxygen-Prediction/README.md

 # LD1 Sublance Secondary Blow Model

+## Internship Project at Tata Steel

+Machine Learning based predictive modeling of oxygen consumption and secondary blow process parameters in LD1 steelmaking operations using Random Forest and XGBoost.

 ## Business Problem

 In steelmaking operations, accurate prediction of oxygen consumption is critical for maintaining process stability, improving productivity, and ensuring product quality.